Skip to main content

 The current exotic hardwoods tables are based on outdated data from a species that is no longer representative of exotic hardwoods grown in New Zealand.
 These tables only include carbon stock values to age 35, meaning tables will run out in 2024 for forests planted in 1990.

-We are proposing improvements to the default carbon tables for exotic hardwoods in the Climate Change (Forestry) Regulations 2022, to reflect our better understanding of how carbon is stored.
-Consultation on these proposals opens on 29 August and closes on 24 October 2023.
+We proposed improvements to the default carbon tables for exotic hardwoods in the Climate Change (Forestry) Regulations 2022, to reflect our better understanding of how carbon is stored.
+Consultation on these proposals opened on 29 August and closed on 24 October 2023.

-These proposals are the first in a series of improvements to the default carbon tables under the Maximising Forest Carbon Programme.
+These proposals were the first in a series of improvements to the default carbon tables under the Maximising Forest Carbon Programme.

 A summary of the proposals is on this page and full details are in the consultation document.